Which of the following sentences best describes you?

-Optimism is correlated with better mental health, and more optimistic people are less likely to be depressed.
+Optimism is correlated with better mental health.
 For example, in a study of college students, those who were more optimistic at the beginning of college reported being less distressed at the end of the semester.
 Another study found that new moms who were more optimistic before giving birth were less likely to experience post-partum depression.
 Research has also found that higher optimism predicts lower levels of depression among caregivers.

 Why is optimism good for mental health?
 One possibility is that it may help us cope with stressful events more effectively.
 Psychologists have found that people who are more optimistic tend to use a style of coping known as approach coping, which involves engaging with the problem and is generally considered to be a more adaptive coping style.
 On the other hand, people who are more pessimistic are more likely to use avoidance coping, which involves denying or disengaging from the problem—a style of coping that is generally found to be less effective.
 In other words, optimism may be beneficial for mental health because it allows us to cope adaptively with our problems, instead of disengaging from them.